-To rally all researchers’ talent in a common identity, the Center for Translational Research in Onco-Hematology (CRTOH) was made possible, thanks to a public-private partnership that brings together the UNIGE Faculty of Medicine, the HUG, as well as an exceptional consortium of five private foundations.
+To rally all researchers’ talent in a common identity, the Translational Research Centre in Onco-haematology (CRTOH) was made possible, thanks to a public-private partnership that brings together the UNIGE Faculty of Medicine, the HUG, as well as an exceptional consortium of five private foundations.
 Their common goal is to translate as quickly as possible the discoveries of biomedical sciences into effective treatments.

 The CRTOH is part of the Swiss Cancer Centre - Leman (SCCL), in collaboration with the HUG, EPFL, CHUV, UNIL and the ISREC Foundation.